lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 On the other hand, I can't really think of a simple way to build this workflow in a polyrepo setup.

-Whatever idea I come up with, my brain immediately dismisses as too expensive, too complicated.
+My brain immediately dismisses whatever idea I come up with as too expensive, too complicated.
 It's just not worth it.

 ## To mono or not to mono?
 Which build tool is the question.

-Over the course of my career, I chose setup my teams with a monorepo _almost_ every time I got the chance.
+Over the course of my career, I chose to set up my teams with a monorepo _almost_ every time I got the chance.

 I say _almost_ because twice, even though I had already been pretty much convinced a monorepo yields better long-term results than a polyrepo, I decided against adopting a monorepo.
-It goes without saying I came to regret the decision both times.
+It goes without saying: I came to regret the decision both times.

-Every decision is contextual though and here the context is how many languages and which languages specifically the monorepo will contain.
+Every decision is contextual.
+The context here is how many languages and which languages specifically the monorepo will contain.
 This is what the conversation around tooling boils down to.

 The experience will vary a lot depending on which programming languages are at play in the monorepo.
 Let me examine the possible scenarios.

-The simplest scenario is everything is written in the same language.
+The simplest scenario: everything is written in the same language.

-If that's the case, then the support for monorepo may be pretty good out of the box.
+If that's the case, then the support for a monorepo may be pretty good out of the box.
 For example, TypeScript and Java have excellent tooling.
 If it's not that good, a little scripting goes a long way.